 To recover from the injury faster, you will want to minimize any stress to the injured limb (extra workouts etc. should be avoided).

 Rest, ice, and elevation will take away swelling quickly.
-NSAIDs can also provide some temporarily help with inflammation (although long-term use is not recommended).
+NSAIDs can also provide some temporary help with inflammation (although long-term use is not recommended).
+We reccomend natural supplements that are reccomended by orthopedic doctors.

 Questions about knee injuries?